-Responsive search ads are the default ad type used in Google Ads Pay-Per-Click search campaigns, and this has been true since February 2021.
+Responsive search ads are the default ad type used in Google Ads Pay-Per-Click search campaigns since February 2021.
 This is all part of Google’s increased emphasis on automating Google Ads, and according to the search engine giant, customers using these search ads will experience 10% more clicks and conversions than customers who are simply using standard ads.

 Responsive search ads are capable of adapting, so as to show the ideal message to any given customer.
 When they’re created, multiple descriptions and headlines are used, and Google’s artificial intelligence capabilities will mix up these descriptions and headlines in an attempt to discover which ones are the most successful over time.
 Those messages which are the most relevant are the ones that will be displayed to the customer.